UltraMessaging/um_lat/README.md

 Each message is loaded with a nanosecond-resolution timestamp.
-When the reflected message is received, a new timestamp is taken and the message's timestamp is subtracted.
+When the reflected message is received, a new timestamp is taken, and the message's timestamp is subtracted.
 This gives the round-trip duration.

 By default, the tool uses Smart Sources for sending messages.